lrennels/GlobalSensitivityAnalysis.jl/README.md

     LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-The code in `sobol_sequence.jl` is derivative code based on `SALib` as mentioned above, although this particular section of `SALib` was in turn derived from Kuo and Joe:

-    Copyright (c) 2008, Frances Y. Kuo and Stephen Joe All rights reserved.

-    Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are
-    met:

-    Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.

-    Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.